chromebookdatascience/images/README.md

-# images
+# Images repo

-This is our images repo
+* Please only submit images as issues to this repo
+* Close the issue after you submit it.